tadeu95/BAGS/README.md

 5. In the top right corner of the opened app script file, click "run app" if you're on RStudio.
 Another alternative is to run the script line by line using ctrl+ENTER for each chunk of code.
 If you're on RGui, select all the text in the script file (Ctrl+A) then click the right button of the mouse and choose "Run line or selection" (Ctrl+R).

-6.After running the script, a window with the app will pop up, and you can click "open in browser" to run the app in your default browser if you're on RStudio.
+6. After running the script, a window with the app will pop up, and you can click "open in browser" to run the app in your default browser if you're on RStudio.
 If you're on RGui, the app will automatically open in your default browser.